Stimulating root development to secure yield under stress conditions

 Roots are the true interface between the soil and the plant.
 They simultaneously ensure the absorption of water and minerals necessary for photosynthesis, mechanical anchoring to guarantee the stability of the plant, biological exchanges with the soil microflora, and the storage of energy in the form of carbon reserves.
 When the root system is limited, often due to compacted, poorly aerated or phosphorus-deficient soil, the plant becomes much more vulnerable to periods of stress.

 Root biostimulants are a third complementary lever.
-Compounds derived from seaweed extracts, amino acids or humic compounds activate cell division and promote dynamic root growth.
-Used in synergy with fertilisation, they strengthen plants’ tolerance to abiotic stress.
+Compounds derived from algae extracts, amino acids, or humic compounds activate cell division and promote dynamic root growth.
+Used in synergy with fertilization, they strengthen plants’ tolerance to abiotic stress.

 Finally, maintaining an overall nutritional balance is essential.
-An excess of nitrogen or an imbalance between potassium, calcium and magnesium can slow down root development.
-Balanced nutrition, combining macro and microelements, supports the formation of a dense, deep and functional root system.
+An excess of nitrogen or an imbalance between potassium, calcium, and magnesium can slow root development.
+Balanced nutrition, combining macro and microelements, supports the formation of a dense, deep, and functional root system.

-Stronger rooting directly translates into better water absorption, more regular nutrition, greater vegetative and reproductive vigour, and more stable yields from one year to the next.
+Stronger rooting directly translates into better water absorption, more consistent nutrition, greater vegetative and reproductive vigor, and more stable yields from one year to the next.
 By stimulating the root, we influence the resilience of the plant and the sustainability of the production system.
-It is both an agronomic and economic investment to prepare crops for the climatic challenges ahead.
+It is both an agronomic and economic investment to prepare crops for the climate challenges ahead.